Putnam Park Wildflowers

 Other:

-Leaf description: attachment is alternate, type is compound
+Leaf description: attachment is alternate, type is compound.
+Each leaflet has a short petiole and the margins are entire.

 Size: Leaflets are up to 5 cm long and 3 cm wide.